ftm1337/docs/docs/welcome/terms.md

 ## Updates and Upgrades.
 We may from time to time provide updates or upgrades to the Platform (each a “Revision”), but are not under any obligation to do so.
 Such Revisions will be supplied according to our then-current policies, which may include automatic updating or upgrading without any additional notice to you.
 You hereby consent to any such automatic updating or upgrading of the Platform.
 All references herein to the Platform shall include Revisions.
-This Agreement shall govern any Revisions that replace or supplement the original Platform, unless the Revision is accompanied by a separate license agreement which will govern the Revision and/or if otherwise instructed in writing by Braavos.
+This Agreement shall govern any Revisions that replace or supplement the original Platform, unless the Revision is accompanied by a separate license agreement which will govern the Revision and/or if otherwise instructed in writing by us.

 ## Term and Termination.
 This Agreement is effective until terminated by us or you.
 We reserve the right, at any time, to: (i) discontinue or modify any aspect of the Platform; and/or (ii) suspend or terminate this Agreement and your use of the Platform with or without cause, and shall not be liable to you or any third party for any of the foregoing.
 If you object to any term or condition of this Agreement or any subsequent modifications thereto, or become dissatisfied with the Platform in any way, your only recourse and remedy (and our sole liability and/or obligation) is to immediately discontinue use of the Service.